How to file a Complaint to the CBI?

 Filing a Complaint to CBI Online

-The CBI has established an online portal, which can be used not only to lodge complaints but also to report cybercrimes.
+You can file a complaint directly with the CBI by submitting a signed complaint via post, fax, or in person at any CBI office in your state.
+Additionally, the CBI provides an online portal where you can lodge complaints and report cybercrimes conveniently.
+To submit an online complaint to the CBI, you can either use the dedicated "Submit a Tip" form on the CBI website or send an email to [email protected].
 The identity of the complainant is kept confidential as soon as they report a particular incident.
 Additionally, the CBI portal also enables a person to report economic crimes, bank frauds, and security frauds.
 It also gives the option of directly reporting a crime to the Interpol of India.
 The portal also includes phone numbers for reporting crimes including unlawful human trafficking, as well as the contact information for various CBI officers to whom a person can report conmen posing as CBI officers and even report fake CBI emails.
 An important thing to note is that the investigating agency does not take up cases of regular crimes such as robbery, theft, or murder unless the Supreme Court of India or the state governments request it.

 Jurisdiction of the CBI